-HomeBiogas is launching their second crowdfunder for HomeBiogas 2.0, after having already successfully crowdfunded one backyard home biogas system that’s now being used in 1,000 homes worldwide, HomeBiogas is at it again, launching a second kickstarter.
+HomeBiogas is launching their second crowdfunder for HomeBiogas 2.0, after having already successfully crowdfunded one backyard home biogas system that’s now being used in 1,000 homes worldwide, HomeBiogas is at it again, launching a second Indiegogo campaign.
 According to the campaign video, improvements include 50% better efficiency, easier install, portable and the addition of a home biogas stove-top cooker.

 The dangers of fracking:

 While the process produces jobs and natural gas, it is the host of environmental, health and safety hazards that continue to make fracking a pressing issue.

 - A recent study by researchers at Johns Hopkins University found that homes located in suburban and rural areas near fracking sites have an overall radon concentration, a naturally occurring radioactive gas formed by the decay of uranium in rock, soil and water, are 39 percent higher than those located in non-fracking urban areas.
 Radon is odorless, tasteless and invisible, it moves through the ground and into the air, while some remains dissolved in groundwater where it can appear in water wells, it is the second leading cause of lung cancer worldwide.